-The GoldenPass Line, which runs between Luzern and Montreux, includes three different trains, takes in three different mountain passes including the famous 4000-metre Alpine peaks, as well as going past eight stunning lakes.
+The GoldenPass Line, which runs between Luzern and Montreux, includes two different trains.
+It takes in three different mountain passes (including the famous 4000-metre Alpine peaks) and goes past eight stunning lakes.
 If you ride all three trains, the entire journey will take around 5.5 hours.

 From Lucerne to Interlaken Ost, the Luzern-Interlaken Express passes five stunning mountain lakes as well as waterfalls and rivers.
 You also might be lucky to see glimpses of Eiger, the Mönch and Jungfrau.
 This train journey takes just under two hours.

-All trains on the Golden Pass are completely covered by the Swiss Travel Pass with no reservation or supplement required.
-However, to avoid disappointment it is recommend to make a reservation.
+Both trains on the Golden Pass Line are completely covered by the Swiss Travel Pass with no reservation or supplement required.
+However, to avoid disappointment it is recommended to make a reservation.

 Glacier Express – included with Swiss Travel Pass

-All aboard the Glacier Express, also referred to the slowest express train in the world.
-At 8 hours, the journey between Zermatt and St Moritz may not be fast but it certainly is stunning.
+All aboard the Glacier Express, also referred to as the slowest express train in the world.
+At 8 hours, the journey between Zermatt and St Moritz may not be fast, but it certainly is stunning.

 The entire Glacier Express journey makes its way between the Alps, through narrow valleys, tight curves, 91 tunnels and across 291 bridges.

 However you don’t need to take the entire trip as the journey is split up into four different sections all with their own unique scenery: Zermatt to Brig, Brig to Andermatt, Andermatt to Chur and Chur to St Moritz or Chur to Davos.

 Each section of the Glacier Express is covered by the Swiss Travel Pass with no supplement required, however a reservation is mandatory.
 Seat reservation fees are as follows: